Mojo (sauce): International variations

-Similar sauces, also known as mojo, are also popular in Cuba and throughout the islands of the Caribbean, Hispanic or non-Hispanic, due to heavy Canarian emigration to the Caribbean, and have even influenced some barbecue sauces in the Deep South region of the United States, particularly the states of Florida, Texas, and Louisiana.
+Similar sauces, also known as mojo, are also popular in Cuba and throughout the islands of the Caribbean, Hispanic or non-Hispanic, due to heavy Canarian emigration to the Caribbean, as well as Mexico, and have even influenced some barbecue sauces in the Deep South region of the United States, particularly the states of Florida, Texas, and Louisiana.

 The flavor can be made of almost everything, from tomato or pepper to avocado.

 In Cuban cooking, mojo applies to any sauce made with garlic, olive oil, or pork lard, and a citrus juice, traditionally bitter orange juice.
 It is commonly used to marinate roast pork or as a dip for plantain chips and fried cassava (yuca frita).
-The sauce is occasionally called by its diminutive, 'mojito,' but should not be confused with the beverage of the same name.
+The sauce is occasionally called by its diminutive, 'mojito,' but should not be confused with the cocktail of the same name.
 To create the marinade for pork, the ingredients are bitter orange juice, garlic, oregano, cumin, and salt.

 In Puerto Rico, mojo is a herb sauce of finely chopped cilantro or parsley with salt, plenty of crushed garlic, and olive oil.
 Black pepper, butter, grated onion, vinegar, and any citrus fruit can also be added.
 It is commonly used on the island as a marinade for chicken roast and a dip for tostones, fried cassava, and sometimes mashed with mofongo.
-Puerto Rican Chef Jose Enrique mojo mixed with papaya and avocado topped on fish has become a part of Puerto Rican gastronomy.
-There is also a version popular in the town of Salinas, called mojo isleño, which is served with seafood, particularly fish.
+There is also a version popular in the town of Salinas, called mojito isleño, which is served with seafood, particularly fish.

 In the Dominican Republic, it is called wasakaka and is used as a sauce for roasted chicken and boiled cassava.
 Wasakaka is made of boiling plenty of water with parsley, garlic, olive oil, and sour orange or lime juice.